angrox/spacewalk-api-scripts/spacewalk-remove-old-packages/Readme.md

 What is this script for?
 ------------------------

- This script deletes all old packages from one channel and - if wanted - deletes the files from storage as well.
+ This script deletes all old packages from one channel or deletes packages without channel.

+ To remove the packages from the filesystem you must use spacewalk-data-fsck afterwards (-r option).

  BE CAREFUL WITH THIS SCRIPT!
 TEST IT BEFORE USING IT IN PRODUCTION!
  I must point again at the "WITHOUT ANY WARRANTY" line :-)